Barbara Waefler, M.Ed.

 Mr. Wheeler has been a professional photographer for the past 22 years.
 His favorite genre of photography is documentary mixed with fine art, which uniquely speaks to this historic time in our society.
 Each of us holds a unique perspective on the world around us.
 Mr. Wheeler’s classes offer the chance to document and share our view while learning frame, shading, color, depth, aspect, and other photography fundamentals.

 Jennifer Warren, J.D., M.Ed.

-Gender & Diversity, IB Creativity, Activity, & Service, Associate Head of School
+Women's Studies, IB Creativity, Activity, & Service, Associate Head of School

 Ms. Warren holds a Juris Doctor degree and is one of the founders of The Hague School, currently serving as the school’s Associate Head of School.
 In 2019, she completed her Harkness training through Phillips Exeter Academy’s Humanities Institute, and she has a Master’s degree in Educational Leadership from George Mason University and is pursuing a graduate certificate in Women’s Studies from Old Dominion University.
 Ms. Warren has completed training to lead the school’s IB Extended Essay and CAS core courses and teaches electives in Women’s Studies to reflect her passion for building confidence in young women while empowering them to express themselves at the table.

 Research & Composition, IB Theory of Knowledge, Provost & CAO